Creating a plan to repay your student loans can help you get out of debt faster and borrow less in the long run.

 - The extended plan sets up either a fixed or graduated payment over a period of 25 years.

-- The four income-driven plans allow payments to fluctuate according to your annual income, family size, and other factors.
-For example, the Revised Pay as You Earn plan reduces monthly loan payments to 10 percent of discretionary income and forgives the remaining loan balance after 20-25 years of consistent payments.
+- The five income-driven plans allow payments to fluctuate according to your annual income, family size, and other factors.
+For example, the Revised Pay-as-You-Earn plan reduces monthly loan payments to 10 percent of discretionary income and forgives the remaining loan balance after 20-25 years of consistent payments.

 Want to estimate your student loan payments?